-Figure 60 Multicast: IGMP Filtering Profile
+Figure 72 Multicast: IGMP Filtering Profile

-Table 41 Multicast: IGMP Filtering Profile
+Table 55 Multicast: IGMP Filtering Profile

 LABEL DESCRIPTION Profile Name Enter a descriptive name for the profile for identification purposes.
 To configure additional rule(s) for a profile that you have already added, enter the profile name and specify a different IP multicast address range.
 Start Address Type the starting multicast IP address for a range of multicast IP addresses that you want to belong to the IGMP filter profile.
 End Address Type the ending multicast IP address for a range of IP addresses that you want to belong to the IGMP filter profile.
 If you want to add a single multicast IP address, enter it in both the Start Address and End Address fields.
-Add Click Add to save your changes to the switch's run-time memory.
-The switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
+Add Click Add to save the settings to the switch.
 Clear Click Clear to clear the fields to the factory defaults.
 Profile Name This field displays the descriptive name of the profile.
 Start Address This field displays the start of the multicast address range.
-End Address This field displays the end of the multicast address range.
-Delete To delete the profile(s) and all the accompanying rules, select the profile(s) that you want to remove in the Delete Profile column, then click the Delete button.
-To delete a rule(s) from a profile, select the rule(s) that you want to remove in the Delete Rule column, then click the Delete button.
-Cancel Click Cancel to clear the Delete Profile/Delete Rule check boxes.